JohnnyfiveAZR/Microsoft-Azure/README.md

 <img src="https://i.imgur.com/mznqDV5.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 Verify that both VMs are in the same Vnet(Virtual Network).
-You can check the topology with Network Watcher or click on either VM followed by Networking> Topology.
+You can check the topology with Network Watcher.